FairCompute/energy-monitoring-tool/README.md

 # Energy Monitoring Tool (EMT) <img src="assets/logo.png" alt="EMT Logo" width="60"/>

 **EMT** is a lightweight, Python-based tool that tracks the energy consumption of applications with process-level granularity.
 Designed with a strong focus on machine learning, it enables monitoring of the energy usage of training and inference for large deep learning models across diverse computing environments.
 EMT is framework-agnostic and generates process-level energy consumption log.
 The repository provides concrete examples of how to track energy consumption in various scenarios.
-By simplifying and democratizing energy monitoring for running code, EMT empowers developers to make more environmentally informed decisions.
-It is a step toward Sustainable AI.
+EMT simplifies and democratizes energy monitoring, enabling developers and operations teams to actively reduce the environmental footprint thus advancing digital sustainability initiatives.

 ## 🚀 Features